dat3Cph/material/flow1/jpa/week3/JpaProject.md

 - [R-8] The phone number as to follow the Danish rules for phone numbers (e.g. +45 12345678)
 - [R-9] If you use a Date property in an entity, it must be a java.time.LocalDate or java.time.Date and not just a String
 - [R-10] DAO classes should follow the Singleton Pattern
-- [R-11] The project must be handed in Moodle as a link to a git-repo containing the full source code incl. unit tests.
-[Link](https://cphbusiness.mrooms.net/mod/assign/view.php?id=621503)

 ### Optional Requirements

 - [OPT-1] 100 % CRUD coverage for all entities
 - [OPT-2] 100 % test coverage of DAO classes.
 - [OPT-3]

+### Hand-in
+The project must be handed in Moodle as a link to a git-repo containing the full source code incl. unit tests.
+[Link](https://cphbusiness.mrooms.net/mod/assign/view.php?id=621503).
+Latest Thursday before midnight.

 ### Resources